Frequently Asked Questions

 What happens after the race?

 After the winning horse/jockey crosses the finish line, a full celebration of the winning Contrada will begin (as one could expect).
 Once this celebration starts there is no time limit; eventually the winning Contrada members will make their way with their winning horse and jockey to leave the campo, passing Fonte Gaia and exiting the campo at San Martino.
-In July, the winning Contrada take their celebration to the Church of the Provenzano; in August the celebration finds its way to the Duomo (Siena Cathedral).
+In July, the winning Contrada take their celebration to the Church of the Provenzano; in August the initial celebration finds its way to the Duomo (Siena Cathedral).
+Eventually the winning Contrada will make their way back to their own neighborhood to continue their celebrations.
+These celebitory actions are not "closed" to the public.

 Does the Palio ticket allow you to witness the horse blessings?

 The horse blessings are a featured activity with your package; however, a ticket is in fact not actually needed to witness a horse blessing.
 They take place in the early afternoon on the day of the Palio (approx 2:30pm) in the respective churches of each Contrada.
-Those clients who have purchased the full hotel/ticket package will receive suggestions on which blessing to witness and where these are located.
+As part of your ticket pacakge, you will receive suggestions on which blessing to witness and where these are located.

 Is parking available if we arrive by car for Trial races or the Day of the Palio?